 The center has a lot more to explore, including multimedia presentations that are too complex to be captured in photographs.
 Even those who aren’t boxing fans will find something of interest here.

-The Ali Center is part of Museum Row, which also includes attractions like the Kentucky Science Center, Frazier History Museum, and the Louisville Slugger Museum, home of the world’s largest bat.
-You can get a single ticket for all six attractions for a total of $46, which is a pretty nice deal.
+The Ali Center is part of Museum Row, which also includes attractions like the Kentucky Science Center, Frazier History Museum, and the Louisville Slugger Museum, aka home of the world’s largest bat.

 Make sure to also visit Churchill Downs while you’re in the city!
 Also check out this list of things that surprised me about Kentucky, including the painted horse statues and the amount of street art.